Muukid/muGraphics/README.md

 * `MUG_OBJECT_MUL_COL` - an array of four floats representing an r-, g-, b-, and a-scale (respectively) multiplied to the color channels of every object of a given type.
 The default values of all four scales are 1.

 Multiplication is performed first, followed by addition.
+For objects that use non-polygonal borders (those being circles), the math for the color of each pixel is performed first, setting the alpha to 0 (or some intermediary between that and the given alpha value) if the pixel is not within the object, followed by the modification.
+This could be used to flip the alpha result (via setting the multipler to -1 and the adder to 1, thus inversing the alpha value), inverting the object's borders.

 ### Set object type modifier